Stephen Pearson: Motherwell (third spell)

 On 2 February 2017, Pearson signed for Motherwell for a third time, agreeing a contract until the end of the 2016–17 season.
 He was released by the club in May 2017, at the end of his contract.

 International career

 Pearson made his international debut for Scotland on 15 November 2003, replacing Neil McCann for the final 20 minutes of a 1–0 first leg win over the Netherlands at Hampden Park in the play-off for UEFA Euro 2004; he did not feature in the second leg, which saw the Dutch qualify.
 He made one appearance in Scotland's 2006 FIFA World Cup qualification campaign, as a 63rd-minute substitute for Richard Hughes in a 1–0 home defeat to Norway on 9 October 2004.
 Pearson earned ten caps in all for Scotland, his last being on 17 October 2007 in a 2–0 away defeat to Georgia in UEFA Euro 2008 qualifying, playing the first 66 minutes before being replaced by Kris Boyd.

+Personal

+Pearson married model and beauty pageant titleholder Aisling Friel in 2010.
+The couple separated in 2012.